0x726f6f6b6965/follow/README.md

 This is a repository for following each other on social media features.

+It uses the singleflight package to address a large number of requests in a short period and leverages the counting bloom filter to handle invalid users.

 ## Entity Relationship Diagram

 Because the followers are also users, this will be a many-to-many model.